stIncMale/stincmale.github.io/_posts/2015-01-01-race-condition-vs-data-race.md

 * `so2`: `w1`, `r`

 are allowed[^3] and lead to different program outputs&mdash;"false" and "true" respectively.
-Moreover, this program may exit without ever executing the method `raiseFlag`, i.e. without printing anything.
+Moreover, not all the allowed executions even have the `w1` action, as the `raiseFlag` method is not guaranteed to be called.
 So the program clearly has a race condition despite having no data race.

 We can get rid of the race condition in our program by waiting until `flag` becomes true